knowledgewarrior/k8s-service-versions/README.md

 Copy the file `.env.example` to `.env` and modify variables according to the target cluster:
 ```
-epcc-env = '' # environment where apps are running
+env = '' # environment where apps are running
 api-token = '' # api token, preferably based on `EKS_Restricted` AWS role
 cluster_host = '' # host in .kube/config to connect to for K8S API
 ```